About

 Sharing the Sound

-My work has been shared in spaces where people come to listen, reflect, and connect:
+My work has been shared in spaces that celebrate cultural exchange, listening, and reflection:

 Denver Botanic Gardens